-We have applied our semantic modeling and mediation methodology to achieve relaxed transaction processing in the provisioning of telecommunication services, i.e., the task of providing communication facilities to customers.
+We have applied our methodology to automate parameterized design of telecommunication services, the task of providing communication facilities to customers and often called provisioning.
 This task is executed in a heterogeneous multidatabase environment.
-It is an example of workflow control, in that it provides control and data flows among transactions executing on multiple autonomous systems [Jin et al. 1993; Tomlinson et al. 1993; Georgakopoulas et al. 1995].
+It is an example of workflow control, in that it provides control and data flows among transactions executing on multiple autonomous systems [Jin et al. 1993; Tomlinson et al. 1993].
+Service provisioning typically takes several weeks and requires coordination among many operation-support systems and network elements.
+Configuring the operation-support systems so that they can perform such a task often takes several months to complete.